COMPSCI331-2021/asg-concert/README.md

 12. Browse to the appropriate URL from your browser (which should be <http://localhost:10000/concert-webapp/> if you've followed along), and enjoy.

 13. When you make modifications and repackage your WARs, you can delete the contents of the `webapps` folder and re-copy your new WARs over (while the server is stopped).

+#### From IntelliJ
+**Note: This ONLY works in IntelliJ Ultimate edition.** Community edition does not support this.
+Having said that, Ultimate edition is available for free for educational use.
+Simply sign up for a new account using your University email address.

+1. Within your project, open the *Run Configurations* dialog (usually available in the top-right corner, or open the search box by tapping double-shift, then type "run configurations").
+Either way, pick *Edit Configurations*.

+2. Click on the **+** button on the top-left of the dialog, then choose *Tomcat server* &rarr; *Local*.

+3. Name the configuration whatever you like.
+For the *HTTP Port*, pick one which is available on your machine, such as *10000*.

+4. For the *application server*, pick one from the list.
+If none are available, click *configure*.
+You'll be able to add one (by browsing to the location where you downloaded Tomcat earlier).

+5. Under the *Deployment* tab, select both WAR artifacts (`client` and `service`) for deployment - these would have been created by IntelliJ's Maven integration (you shouldn't select the *exploded* versions, but it probably doesn't matter).
+For the application context, set the `service` WAR's context to `/webservice`, and the `client` WAR's context to `/concert-webapp`.

+6. Go back to the *Server* tab.
+Edit the *URL* to be `http://localhost:10000/concert-webapp/` (altering the port as necessary).
+Then, click `OK`.

+7. In the `client` project, open `src/main/java/.../Config.java`, and edit the `WEB_SERVICE_URI` field as appropriate (assuming port `10000`, and the contexts identified in step 5 above, you won't need to change this).

+8. In the `client` project, open `src/main/webapp/js/fetch-api.js` and edit `WEB_URI` as appropriate (assuming the contexts identified in step 5 above, you won't need to change this).

+9. From the *run configurations* dropdown, slect your new configuration and click the *play* button.
+The webapp and web service should start, and the browser should eventually open at the URL identified in step 6 above.
+If it doesn't, you can browse there manually.

+10. When you're done, hit the *stop* button.
+Sometimes you may need to click it twice (do so until the stop button is greyed out, and you see a *Disconnected from server* message in the server output).